NickSeagull/my-windows/README.md

 **[AutoHotKey](https://www.autohotkey.com/) - General automation**

-* AHK provides a scripting language that allows you to automate most of the things in Windows.
+- AHK provides a scripting language that allows you to automate most of the things in Windows.
 From remapping keys, to moving the mouse, you can automate everything.
-* I have used AHK extensively in the past and I even created bots for online games with it (yes, I was THAT guy, but not always).
+- I have used AHK extensively in the past and I even created bots for online games with it (yes, I was THAT guy, but not always).
 You can imagine the power of this tool now.
-* You can define also text expansions, so you don't repeat yourself everywhere.
+- You can define also text expansions, so you don't repeat yourself everywhere.
 [This article](http://www.thenickmay.com/articles/how-to-expand-text-for-free-with-autohotkey/) is super useful on that.

 **[Todoist](https://todoist.com/) - Todo lists**

-* I use Todoist because it has a nice Android app that comes with a shortcut to add to inbox.
+- I use Todoist because it has a nice Android app that comes with a shortcut to add to inbox.
-* I'm slowly getting used to GTD, and from my point of view, Todoist has everything I need in the free tier (at least for now).
-Also it has a nice [Python library](https://github.com/Doist/todoist-python), so someday I can write a Wox plugin with it 😄
+- I'm slowly getting used to GTD, so Todoist is a nice addition for my workflow.

 **[1password](https://1password.com/) - Password management**

-* Having the same password for all the sites is a very bad practice.
+- Having the same password for all the sites is a very bad practice.
 I learn't this once a friend's Steam account got hacked, and with it, his email, Facebook, and everything.
-* Thanks to passwords managers like this one, I don't even need to remember my passwords.
+- Thanks to passwords managers like this one, I don't even need to remember my passwords.

 **[ManicTime](https://www.manictime.com/) - Time management**

-* Time management is **extremely** important for me.
+- Time management is **extremely** important for me.
 Without it, I can get lost in some computer task for hours, without noticing.
 It helps me maintain my sanity by making sure that I don't overwork also, as I work remotely.

-* I try to be as mindful as possible in my life, so having an app that helps me stay mindful with the computer is a plus.
+- I try to be as mindful as possible in my life, so having an app that helps me stay mindful with the computer is a plus.

 ![manictime screenshot](screenshots/manictime.png)

 ## Coding